dimxy/doc-dev/first-cc-heir.md

     cp = CCinit(&C, EVAL_HEIR);
 ```
 Now we need to find the latest owner transaction to calculate the owner's inactivity time:
-Use a developed helper FindLatestOwnerTx function which returns the lastest txid, heir public key and the hasHeirSpendingBegun flag value:
+Use a developed helper FindLatestOwnerTx function which returns the lastest txid, the owner and heir public keys, inactivity time setting value and the hasHeirSpendingBegun flag value:
 ```
     const int64_t txfee = 10000;
     CPubKey ownerPubkey, heirPubkey;